qrefine/qr-tests-cluster/README.md

 Current issues to be resolved ASAP:

+  * Errors that can't be fixed:
+    * 4drw - contains a nonstandard amino acid using the code HSD which is a carbohydrate in the Chemical Comp.

   * Errors that have been postponed:
     * 1u0d - multiple models
     * 2jee - has a terminal amino acid with just a N